ycm-core/YouCompleteMe/README.md

 ### I get annoying messages in Vim's status area when I type

-If you're referring to the `User defined completion <bla bla> back at original` and similar, then just update to Vim 7.4.314 and they'll go away.
+If you're referring to the `User defined completion <bla bla> back at original` and similar, then just update to Vim 7.4.314 (or later) and they'll go away.

 ### Nasty bugs happen if I have the `vim-autoclose` plugin installed